pure-data/pure-data/extra/README.txt

 objects which are too specialized or otherwise non-canonical for inclusion into Pd proper.
 These files are open source; see LICENSE.txt in this distribution for details.
-Note however that "expr" is GPL (the rest is all BSD).

 This package should run in Pd under linux, MSW, or Mac OSX.
 You can additionally compile fiddle~. bonk~, and paf~ for Max/MSP.